Contacts for Dry Eyes

 1. Daily Disposable Schedule

-Daily disposable lenses give you a fresh pair each day and reduce buildup from repeated wear.
+Fresh-pair daily lenses give you a new pair each day and reduce buildup from repeated wear.
 This can help wearers who notice more dryness from deposits, allergens, or older reusable lenses.

 2. Moisture and Surface Design